Startups shook up the sleepy razor market. What's next?

 What do you hate shopping for?
 Toothpaste?
 Diaper rash cream?
 Sunscreen?
 The guys who founded Harry's shaving club spend a lot time thinking about this question.

-Armed with $112 million in new financing, the online startup that took on razor giants Gillette and Schick with its direct-to-consumer subscription model is investigating what other sleepy products might be ripe for disruption.
+The startup, which took on razor giants Gillette and Schick with its direct-to-consumer subscription model, has since expanded into traditional retail and launched a line of body care products.
+Armed with $112 million in new financing to develop new brands, the company now is investigating what other sleepy products might be ripe for disruption.

 "Our vision is to build a next-generation consumer brand company," said Jeff Raider, who recently took on the role of CEO of Harry's Labs, overseeing the development of new brands.
 "It might be better products, a better experience getting the products or a brand that appeals to who they want to be as people."